How to Research Penny Stock Fast and Efficient

 Black Box Stocks is another excellent tool to spot and trade penny stocks.
 Black Box Stocks is a mix of community and tools like stock- and options scanners.
 The scanner is not as flexible as Trade Ideas, but it does a decent job spotting volatile stocks.
 There is also a pre-market scanner and post-market scanner available.
 The top 10 gainers list focuses on the algorithmically identified stocks, and the alert stream can be filtered based on dark pool prints, 52 week high/lows, price spikes, halts, and low float.

 Various free trading rooms are available to subscribers, and penny stocks are traded often.
 The tool unfolds additional power when it comes to unusual options activity scans and the complimentary TheFly news feed.
-The discounted membership price for the first month is $79.
+The discounted membership price for the first month is only $79.97.
 The reduced price will be automatically applied during the signup.

 How to find penny stocks for long-term investing